Farhan Nizami

-Farhan Nizami CBE, is a historian of South Asia.
+Farhan Nizami CBE is a historian of South Asia.

 Early life and education

-Nizami is the youngest of five children of the late K. A. Nizami and late Razia Nizami.
+Nizami is the youngest of five children of the historian K. A. Nizami and Razia Nizami.

 Nizami completed his B.A.
 (Hons.) and M.A. in history at Aligarh Muslim University with a first class.
 He was awarded the University Medal, and the Khursheed Nurul Hasan Gold Medal in 1977.
 He was a National Scholar at the Centre for Advanced Study in History (1977–79) and the recipient of the University Medal in 1979.
 He completed his D.Phil. in modern history at Wadham College on an Oxford Overseas Scholarship in 1983.
 During 1982–83 he was elected to the Frere Exhibition.

 Career

+Nizami has been described as having "contributed much towards a better understanding of inter-racial and inter-religious relations all over the world".

 Academic

 He is the founder-director of the Oxford Centre for Islamic Studies and Prince of Wales Fellow in the study of the Islamic World, Magdalen College, Oxford.

 From 1983 he has been a Fellow of St Cross College, where he has also been Rothman's Fellow in Muslim History, subsequently fellow in Islamic studies, and is currently emeritus fellow there.
 He is a member of the faculties of History and Oriental studies at the University of Oxford.

 He is founder-editor of the Journal of Islamic Studies (OUP, 1990-).
 He is the series editor of Makers of Islamic Civilization (OUP, 2004-).
-He specializes in Muslim social and intellectual history.
+He specialises in Muslim social and intellectual history.